Size of Sets with Small Sensitivity: a Generalization of Simon's Lemma: Introduction

-In this paper, we show that any $S$ with sensitivity $s$ that is not a subcube must be substantially larger.
+In this paper, we discover a direction in which Simon's lemma can be improved!
+Namely, we show that any $S$ with sensitivity $s$ that is not a subcube must be substantially larger.
 To do that, we study the structure of sets $S$ with sensitivity $s$ by classifying them into two types: \begin{enumerate} \item sets $S$ that are contained in a subcube $S'\subset \{0, 1\}^n$ obtained by fixing one or more of values $x_i$; \item sets $S$ that are not contained in any such subcube. \end{enumerate}

 There is one-to-one correspondence between the sets of the first type and low-sensitivity subsets of $\{0, 1\}^{n-k}$ for $k\in\{1, \ldots, s\}$.\footnote{If a set $S$ of sensitivity $s$ is contained in a subcube $S'$ obtained by fixing $x_{i_1}, \ldots, x_{i_{k}}$, removing the variables that have been fixed gives us a set $S''\subseteq \{0, 1\}^{n-k}$ of sensitivity $s-k$.} In contrast, the sets of the second type do not reduce to low-sensitivity subsets of $\{0, 1\}^{n-k}$ for $k>0$.
 Therefore, we call them {\em irreducible}.